V-Sekai/manuals/decisions/20240330-bitnami-rancher-helm-catalog.md

-# Proposed: Installing Helm Chart from a Git Repository using Rancher
+# Draft: Installing Helm Chart from a Git Repository using Rancher

 ## Context